 If after a full assessment you find there’s nothing serious going on, then you may have a case of what trainers call “demand barking” on your hands.

-Ignoring them can help deter them from yapping your head off.
+Ignoring them can help deter them from yapping their head off.
 But there are other tips for training your dog to not bark as well, like focusing their attention on other quiet behaviors.

 In the beginning, training your dog to have good manners takes a lot of work and patience.
 And we know that some of the advice above is easier said than done.
 Again, practice makes perfect.
 If you stay consistent, sooner than later, you’ll start to see positive change in your dog.

 Remember, set your dog up for success by keeping your training session and interactions full of fun and positive reinforcements!
 If you have any questions or concerns, reach out to our Lolahemp team, we’d love to hear from you.